 In all lines of biological and medical research there will always be studies that do not find effect, but this is not proof that there is no effect.
-Even if a large part of the studies does not find effect, it is not a proof of "no effect", but may simply represent a large number of studies with flawed methodology (e.g. section on "symptoms").
+Even if a large part of the studies does not find effect, it is not a proof of "no effect" but may simply represent a large number of studies with flawed methodology (see for example the section on "symptoms").